veusz/veusz/Documents/manual-source/datasets.rst

 CSV files
 ---------

-CVS (comma separated variable) files are often written from other programs, such as spreadsheets, including Excel and Gnumeric.
+CSV (comma separated variable) files are often written from other programs, such as spreadsheets, including Excel and Gnumeric.
 Veusz supports reading from these files.